 Hi!
 My Name is Lana Revutsky, and I’m excited to be teaching at SCIS!
 I have a Bachelor’s Degree in English Literature from Binghamton University, a Dual Master’s Degree in Special and General Education, Birth- 2nd Grade from Touro College, and an Advanced Degree in Applied Behavioral Analysis from F.I.T.
 Prior to Shanghai, I worked as both a Teacher and a BCBA.
 I have served children with Autism and Neuro-typically developing students in the NYC and Hawaii area for almost 10 years, working as Classroom Teacher and Clinical Supervisor.
 This multitude of experiences has helped me evolve into an individual, who takes each students’ unique goals, needs, and interests into account when creating lessons that propel them into the most well-rounded version of themselves.
 When I’m not teaching.
 I’m enjoying exploring, traveling, and yoga.
 I look forward to an exciting year!

 Nǐ hǎo, my name is Sun Qingjiang.
 You also can call me Olive.
 I am one of the lower school Mandarin teachers on the Pudong campus.
 I have been working at SCIS since 2010.
-I have been working in ECE for the first few years.
-This is my third year as a primary school Mandarin teacher.
+I have been teaching Chinese in ECE in the first few years.
+I started to teach Kindergarten to Grade 5 since 2015.
 I taught in a local Middle school for a year after graduation with my Bachelor degree.
+Right now I am working on a master’s degree.
 My motivation is that students are able to communicate with me in Mandarin.
 I am also appreciated to introduce my own country’s culture to students.
-I feel very excited, pleasant and relaxed with these active and pure students.
+I feel very excited, pleasant, and relaxed with these active and pure students.
 I am so glad to work in such a pleasant environment doing the great things I enjoy doing.